jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 done
 ```

-d) Looping with command substitution:
+- Looping with command substitution:
 ```bash
 for line in $(cat file.txt)
 do